-Organizations with an identity provider that supports OpenID Connect (OIDC) can enable single sign-on (SSO) for PubSub+ Cloud accounts in the PubSub+ Cloud Console.
-Console SSO allows users to log in directly to
+Organizations with an identity provider that supports OpenID Connect (OIDC) can enable single sign-on (SSO) for PubSub+ Cloud accounts in the PubSub+ Cloud Console and for management access to PubSub+ event brokers.

 - The user sends the authorization code to PubSub+ Cloud.

 - PubSub+ Cloud requests the user's ID token, which includes user claims from the IdP.